jedi661/UoFiddler/README.md

 - TextureCutter: I have added a texture cutter that trims textures to the respective size of an image, such as 44x44, 64x64, 128x128, and 256x256, all in a sequence of multiple images.
 - TextureCutter: Added that it is allowed to crop only smaller than 5x5 by enabling the checkbox, but it is at your own risk as it can easily create over 1000+ images from a single image.
 - TextureCutter: has added a new feature to create tiles for LandTiles from textures.
 It also includes a resolution function to enhance graphics, a sharp function, color enhancement, white balance, and a save button.
+- Tiledata: The idea Taken over with the search directly from #XG2, The design here was set to graphics.
+(The old search forms have been kept and not removed.)
+- Soundmultab Great job on incorporating the Sound tab from version 4.10.8
+- Removed color definition from the "draw default" for background tabs.

 Version : 4.11.14
 -  LandTiles has received another function, which allows importing using the keyboard shortcut Ctrl+V and to copy using Ctrl+X.